-Note: The option to reset to default is also available for several individual items, like colors and images.
+The option to reset to default is also available for several individual items, like colors and images.
 In this case, only that particular item will revert to the default look.
-Note that sometimes the 'default look' is to not show the element, for example the Product Line image is not there by default.
+Sometimes the 'default look' is to not show the element, for example the Product Line image is not there by default.